jeroen/mongolite/readme.md

 sudo yum install openssl-devel cyrus-sasl-devel
 ````

-On __OS-X__ libsasl2 is included with the system so only [openssl](https://github.com/Homebrew/homebrew-core/blob/master/Formula/openssl.rb) is needed.
+On __OS-X__ sasl is included with the system so only [openssl](https://github.com/Homebrew/homebrew-core/blob/master/Formula/openssl.rb) is needed.

 ```
 brew install openssl